 Amount

-(thousands)
+(the ousands)

 Balance at December 27, 2008 \$ 20,380

-Increase related to prior year tax positions 1,840
+Increase related to prior year tax positions 1,928

 Decrease related to prior year tax positions (785)

-Increase related to current year tax positions 1,239
+Increase related to current year tax positions 1,758

 Settlements (60)

-Balance at June 27, 2009 \$ 22,614
+Balance at September 26, 2009 \$ 23,221

 As discussed in Note 4, Timber Notes, at the time of the sale of the timberlands in 2004, we generated a tax gain and recognized the related deferred tax liability.
-The timber note structure (Installment Note and Securitization Note transactions) allowed the Company to defer the resulting tax liability of \$543 million until 2020, the maturity date for the Installment Notes.
+The timber installment note structure allowed the Company to defer the resulting tax liability of \$543 million until 2020, the maturity date for the Installment Notes.
 Due to the Lehman bankruptcy and note defaults, we initially concluded that approximately half of this gain would be accelerated into 2008 for tax purposes and we estimated and paid taxes on this gain in 2008.
-In estimating the cash taxes, we considered our available alternative minimum tax credits, a portion of which resulted from prior tax payments related to the sale of the timberlands in 2004, which were used to reduce the net tax payments.
-After extensive review with our outside tax advisors, we appropriately modified our position as we finalized the 2008 tax return.
-We have concluded that the recognition of the Lehman portion of the gain was not triggered in 2008, but instead will be triggered when the Installment Note is transferred to the Securitization Note holders as payment and/or when the Lehman bankruptcy is resolved.
-By deferring the gain, we anticipate that taxes previously paid of approximately \$60 million will be refunded from the federal and state governments, with the majority expected to be received in 2009.
-Accordingly, in the Consolidated Balance Sheets as of June 27, 2009, the Company has reestablished both the deferred tax liability related to the full deferred gain from the sale of the timberlands and the deferred tax assets relative to available alternative minimum tax credits.
+In estimating the cash taxes, we considered our available alternative minimum tax credits, a portion of which resulted from prior tax payments related to the sale of the timberlands in 2004, which were used to reduce the net cash payments.
+After extensive review with our outside tax advisors, we concluded that the recognition of the Lehman portion of the gain was not triggered in 2008, but instead will be triggered when the Installment Note is transferred to the Securitization Note holders as payment and/or when the Lehman bankruptcy is resolved.
+Accordingly, we appropriately modified our position as we finalized the 2008 tax return, and have requested and received refunds of taxes paid in 2008 from the federal government, and anticipate state refunds within the next twelve months.
+Accordingly, in the Consolidated Balance Sheets as of September 26, 2009, the Company has reestablished both the deferred tax liability related to the full deferred gain from the sale of the timberlands and the deferred tax assets relative to available alternative minimum tax credits.